marcojakob/code.makery.ch/content/library/html-css/part3/_index.en.md

 </pre>

 <div class="alert alert-info">
-  <strong>Important:</strong> In order for the CSS to be found, the `href` attribute must contain the correct file path.
-This also means that if the file were in a subfolder, the subfolder would also need to be specified.
-For example, we would have to write `href="subfolder/main.css"`.
-Learn more about this in part 1 under <a class="alert-link" href="/library/html-css/part1#relative-and-absolute-urls">relative and absolute URL's</a>.
+  <strong>Important:</strong> In order for the CSS to be found, the <code>href</code> attribute must contain the correct file path.
+We only have one <code>main.css</code> and it is in our root folder.
+With the leading <code>/</code> we can get to the root folder from anywhere, even if our HTML file is in a subfolder.
+Our CSS file can thus always be loaded with <code>href="/main.css"</code>.
+Learn more about this in part 1 under <a class="alert-link" href="/library/html-css/part1/#relative-and-absolute-urls">relative and absolute URL's</a>.
 </div>